Easy Lemon Pasta – the perfect dish to bring to your summer cookout or any get-together!

 Ingredients

-- 1 box bow-tie pasta (use this gluten-free kind if you want)
+- 16 oz bow tie pasta (farfalle pasta), use this gluten-free kind if you want

-- 3/4 cup coarsely grated parmesan cheese (or dairy-free alternative)
+- 3/4 cup finely grated parmesan cheese, sub dairy-free alternative

 Instructions

-- Bring pot of water to boil.
+- Cook Pasta: Bring pot of water to boil.
 Add 1 box of bow tie pasta.
 Cook until al-dente according to package instructions.

-- Once pasta is al dente, pour pasta into strainer and immediately rinse with cold water.
+- Drain + Rinse: Once pasta is al dente, pour pasta into strainer and immediately rinse with cold water.
 Drain again.
-Drizzle 1 Tablespoon of olive oil on top and toss to coat.
+Transfer to your pasta bowl.

-- Taste and add additional salt, parmesan cheese or olive oil, as desired.
+- Taste + Adjust: Taste and add additional salt (I usually add an additional teaspoon or two, but everyone has different preferences so taste and adjust), parmesan cheese or olive oil, as desired.

-- Serve and garnish with additional green onion, parmesan cheese and/or lemon zest.
+- Serve: Serve and garnish with additional green onion, parmesan cheese and/or lemon zest, if desired.

 Notes